Edmonia Lewis: Death

-From 1896 to 1901 Lewis lived in Paris.
-She then relocated to the Hammersmith area of London, England, before her death on September 17, 1907, in the Hammersmith Borough Infirmary.
+From 1896 to 1901, Lewis lived in Paris.
+She then relocated to the Hammersmith area of London before her death on September 17, 1907, in the Hammersmith Borough Infirmary, age 63.
 According to her death certificate, the cause of her death was chronic kidney failure (Bright's disease).
-She is buried in St. Mary's Catholic Cemetery, in London.
+She is buried in St. Mary's Catholic Cemetery, in Kensal Green, London.

-There were earlier theories that Lewis died in Rome in 1907 or, alternatively, that she had died in Marin County, California, and was buried in an unmarked grave in San Francisco.